chetanbansode/csv2tidal/readme.md

 <h1 align="center">csv2tidal - Advanced Library Transfer Tool</h1>

-<p><code>csv2tidal</code> is a powerfull desktop CLI app that transfers Exportify CSV playlists to TIDAL with smarter matching than generic playlist migration tools.</p>
+<p><strong>csv2tidal</strong> is a desktop CLI application for transferring Exportify CSV playlists to TIDAL with smarter, release-aware matching.</p>

+<p>It is built to reduce incorrect album, compilation, and version matches so transferred tracks land on the most accurate TIDAL release possible.</p>

 ---